The Painted Bird is available on DVD and on digital. Come and See is available from the Criterion Collection (USA).

-In The Painted Bird, Czech writer-director Václav Marhoul leaves no stone unturned in reflecting the atrocities of a War that ravaged Central Europe.
-Here a lost, abused, and isolated young Jewish boy named Joska (Petr Kotlár) acts as our guide – his journey a long and harrowing walk through the hate, oppression, and abuse that seeps from fascism.
-We follow Joska through devastated communities segregated and impoverished by conflict as we witness the violence around him consume his young soul.
-Here Joska’s innocence is replaced by the need to survive, and while the final scenes offer us a glimmer of light, we know the boy has been changed forever by his experiences.
+In The Painted Bird, Czech writer-director Václav Marhoul leaves no stone unturned in reflecting on the atrocities of a War that ravaged Central Europe.
+Here a lost, abused, and isolated young Jewish boy named Joska (Petr Kotlár) acts as our guide, and his journey is a long and harrowing walk through the hate, oppression, and abuse that seeps from fascism.
+We follow Joska through devastated communities, segregated and impoverished by conflict, as we witness the violence around him consume his young soul.
+As the journey progresses, Joska’s innocence is replaced by the need to survive, and while the final scenes offer us a glimmer of light, we know the boy has been changed forever by his experiences.

 These themes also find a powerful voice within Elem Klimov’s Come and See.
 Here the genocide and destruction of Belarusian villages during the Second World War are brought to life through the eyes of a young conscript in the local militia ‘Flyora’.
 Like Joska, his journey is one of apocalyptic horror at the hands of Nazi forces and locals.
 In Come and See, Flyora’s attempts to retain his belief in humankind are ultimately left in tatters as he witnesses a vicious, drunken and debauched eradication of his people – the poverty-stricken communities of Eastern Europe enveloped by inescapable hate and terror.